Pandav0x/ShmupPatterns/README.md

 ## Result

-I was able to easily change the number of bullets per waves, the waves intervals.
+I was able to easily change the number of bullets per waves and the waves intervals.
 Shown below is the same bullet behavior with **6** and **200** bullets.

 |6|200|
 |:-:|:-:|